Bushfires

 Bushfires are a common and natural occurrence in NSW and Australia in general.
 Planning for bushfires can save your life and/or the lives of your family and animals.

-The NSW Rural Fire Service and the NSW State Emergency Services both offer clear instructions and information about the best way to create a plan through the website, MyFirePlan, to help you be prepared.
+The NSW Rural Fire Service (NSW RFS) and the NSW State Emergency Services (NSW SES)both offer clear instructions and information to assist you in creating a plan for your property.

 Preparing livestock for bushfire

-- Have a safe area: Identify and prepare a safe area on your property where livestock can be located away from danger.
+Identify and prepare a safe stock containment area on your property where livestock can be located away from danger.
 It should have access to food and water and preferably have multiple access points.
-This could be a heavily grazed/ploughed paddock, or large, clear stockyards.
-All water troughs and any additional containers should be filled with water.
-Don’t rely on automatic water systems.
-More examples of safe areas can be found here.
+This could be a:

 About bushfires management in NSW